German minister's Greek aid comments spark pre-election backlash

 “Greece is a dangerous subject.
 It is not clever to bring it up again just as there was a general feeling of calm,” said Emnid pollster Klaus-Peter Schoeppner.

-Additional reporting by Eva Taylor in Frankfurt, Martin Santa in Brussels, George Georgiopoulos and Lefteris Papadimas in Athens, Nicholas Vinocur in Paris and Michelle Martin in Berlin; Writing by Madeline Chambers; Editing by Noah Barkin and Hugh Lawson
+Additional reporting by Eva Taylor in Frankfurt, Martin Santa in Brussels, George Georgiopoulos and Lefteris Papadimas in Athens, Nicholas Vinocur in Paris; Writing by Madeline Chambers; Editing by Noah Barkin and Hugh Lawson